MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 -  The user account for Ankur Roy can be authorized by using **ankur.roy@contoso.com** and **ankur.roy@onmicrosoft.contoso.com**, but not **ankurroy@contoso.com**.

+> [!TIP]
+> You can use the Export-Csv cmdlet to export the results to a spreadsheet for easier sorting and searching.
+>
+> For example: `Get-MsolGroup | select DisplayName, ProxyAddresses | Export-Csv -Path UserAccounts.csv`

 To confirm groups, use the following command:

 	Get-MsolGroup | select DisplayName, ProxyAddresses